 Which "Church" should I join, (if any)?

 What is the "Mystery?"
 Is it in the Old Testament?
 Is there a "church" (gathering) mentioned in the Old Testament?
+When was this "Mystery" revealed?
+What is the nature of the "church" in Acts chapters 2 - 9?

 What is a Pastor?
 A Bishop?
 An Elder?
 A Deacon?
 An Apostle?
 An

-Why does Paul's list of spiritual gifts in 1 Corinthians 12 radically differ from his list in Ephesians 4?
+Why does Paul's list of spiritual gifts in 1 Corinthians 12 radically differ from his parallel list in Ephesians 4?

 What are "The Miracles, Signs and Wonders of the Great Commission?"
 Are they for today?
 If not, when and why did they cease? [see our article on the subject]